How to Organize a Successful Media Event

 You also want to consider the different types of mediums.
 The newspaper has different needs than television and vice versa.
 A newspaper reporter might ask you questions that are much different than a TV reporter.
 Each medium has different ways of presenting your news so they'll need the type of that suits their audience the best.

 What If the Reporter Doesn't Show?

 The station or newspaper may very well send a photographer or videographer instead of a reporter.
 That doesn't mean your story isn't important to them.
 They wouldn't be there if they didn't plan on giving your story coverage so treat whoever shows up very well.

-If a videographer is lugging his gear, don't hand him a press kit right then.
-Offer to carry it for him until he's been able to get the shots he needs.
-Treating him or her like a second-class citizen will make it back to the station and could hurt your chances of future coverage.
+If a videographer is lugging their gear, don't hand them a press kit right then.
+Offer to carry it for them until they have been able to get the shots they need.
+Treating them like a second-class citizen will make it back to the station and could hurt your chances of future coverage.